evercoinx/meme-tools/README.md

     - Set `$POOL_TRADING_CYCLE_COUNT` to `1`.
     - Set `$POOL_TRADING_PUMP_BIAS_PERCENT` to `100`.

-4. Run `yarn trade-raydium-pool` to make the traders execute buys and sells on this pool.
+4. Run `yarn trade:raydium` to make the traders trade in this pool.

 # Token Exit Plan

-1. Run `yarn close-raydium-pool && yarn collect-funds && yarn get-funds` to close the Raydium pool and to collect funds with the _main_ wallets.
+1. Run `yarn close-pool:raydium && yarn collect-funds && yarn get-funds` to close the Raydium pool and to collect funds to the _main_ wallets.